-Autoimmune disorders refer to any of the more than 80 diseases that occur when the antibodies in the blood – which normally fight off antigens in harmful substances like bacteria, viruses, toxins and cancer cells – attack and destroy healthy tissue in the body.
-Many of these autoimmune diseases are marked by pain in different areas of the body, such as the joints, nerves and muscles.
+An autoimmune disorder is a disease in which antibodies in the blood attack normal, healthy tissue in the body as if it posed a threat.1 Many of these autoimmune diseases are marked by pain in areas, such as the joints, nerves and muscles.
 Many times, prescription medication is required to manage these symptoms.
-However, some people choose to escape their pain through use of illegal drugs, such as LSD.1
+However, some people choose to escape their pain through use of illegal drugs, such as LSD.

 What Does LSD Do to the Immune System?

 Unlike many other powerful drugs, LSD does not create compulsive drug-seeking behavior or dependency.
-While flashbacks (reoccurrences of previous acid trips) are always a possibility, regardless of the number of LSD uses, extended use of LSD increases the risk of more unpleasant trips that last longer.
+While flashbacks — or reoccurrences of previous acid trips — are always a possibility, regardless of the number of LSD uses, extended use of LSD increases the risk of more unpleasant trips that last longer.
 Furthermore, tolerance to this drug develops in the body with use, in which case the individual must take progressively greater doses of this substance in order to achieve a similar effect.4

 LSD can also create psychological addiction, especially if a person has positive experiences with the drug.
 Due to the risk of addiction and the negative effects associated with LSD, it is important to seek professional help when stopping its use.
 Specialists in the area of drug addiction can help to manage all complications that arise in getting clean, including any related autoimmune disorder issues.

-Quality Care for LSD Addiction and Autoimmune Disorders
+Finding Help for LSD Abuse and Autoimmune Disorders